Thoughts on Displacement and Uprooting

-I. Clinging to Absolute Truth
+- Clinging to Absolute Truth

 Comparison between religions in the course of history shows us that the gods and goddesses in the various Creation myths shed and assume forms, but they all share a common denominator which goes beyond a given space or time, reflecting a deep-seated psychological archetype: the desire to hold onto a single, unique and exclusive truth.

 A single truth purports to provide unequivocal answers to a large, mostly obscure universe whose nature is revealed piece by piece.
 Every discovery, scientific or other, is a transient launching ground for the ensuing discovery.
-The universe is a dynamic whirlpool of phenomena which are spawned, sustained, and ultimately dissolve.
+The universe is dynamic whirlpools of phenomena which are spawned, sustained, and ultimately dissolves.
 It is impossible to fix a changing entity by means of finite definitions.
 Instead of being swept by unequivocal solutions, one may enhance one’s contemplative ability, the ability to wonder and contain, and strive for the creation of infinite contexts.